Cuis-Smalltalk/Cuis-Website/_pages/download.md

-# Installation for the braves
+# Installation for the brave

 In case you want to use Cuis with another system or you want to enjoy its latest enhancements, you will install <em>by hand</em> all its